Providing you with safety at sea and security on shore.

 Rescue over the holiday weekend

 A Chubb client was spending time on his boat over the Thanksgiving holiday when, late into the night, the boat started to take on water.
-He immediately called Chubb, who got his boat safely to shore, walked him through the steps to raise his boat and save his belongings.
+After getting him safely to shore, Chubb walked him through next steps to raise his boat and save his belongings.
 The next day, Chubb arranged for a surveyor to inspect his boat, staying in touch throughout the holiday weekend.

 At Chubb, we're always looking for ways to do more for our clients.
 The chart below shows the level of protection you can expect when you're a Chubb client.